avishek-sen-gupta/cobol-rekt/README.md

 The screenshot below shows a sample program's data structures exported to GraphML and loaded through the yEd Graph Editor.

 ![yEd Screenshot of GraphML Exported Data Structures](documentation/graphml-data-structures-export.png)

+Unified graph export to GraphML is not yet available.

 ## How to Build